 Plan your Test Date

 Choosing the test date is in your hands.
-However, it is advisable to book your test date slot three months before incepting the GRE preparation.
-As it will hit you with the punch of motivation for a regular study.
-In case you’re unhappy or dissatisfied with the test score, you can retake the test after the 15 days from the day of actual test taken.
+However, it is advisable to book your test date slot three months before commencing your GRE preparation.
+As this will provide you with enough motivation for regular study for the upcoming months.
+In case you are unhappy or dissatisfied with the test score, you can retake the test after 15 days from the day you have taken your test.
 Plan the test in such a way that you have enough time for preparing for the test and time to send in your applications to universities before the deadlines.
-The GRE computer-based test can be taken in either one of the three sessions: morning, afternoon and evening also.
-Moreover, if you plan to retake the test, you have to wait for 15 days after you’ve given the first test.
+The GRE computer-based test can be taken in either one of the three sessions: morning, afternoon and evening as well.

 Choosing the Test Provider/ Location